KSP-KOS/KOS/doc/source/structures/vessels/partmodule.rst

     :return: varies

     Get the value of one of the fields that this PartModule has placed onto the rightclick menu for the part.
 Note the Security comments below.

+.. method:: PartModule:GETFIELDMIN(name)

+    :parameter name: (string) Name of the field
+    :return: varies

+    Gets the minimum currently legal settable value for the field with this name on the rightclick menu for the part, **assuming this field is a :ref:`Scalar` slider** value.
+(If this field is NOT a :ref:`Scalar` slider, then the meaning of this suffix might be a default bogus placeholder value that does not actually mean anything.)

+.. method:: PartModule:GETFIELDMAX(name)

+    :parameter name: (string) Name of the field
+    :return: varies

+    Gets the maximum currently legal settable value for the field with this name on the rightclick menu for the part, **assuming this field is a :ref:`Scalar` slider** value.
+(If this field is NOT a :ref:`Scalar` slider, then the meaning of this suffix might be a default bogus placeholder value that does not actually mean anything.)

+.. method:: PartModule:GETFIELDSTEP(name)

+    :parameter name: (string) Name of the field
+    :return: varies

+    Gets the step increment value for the field with this name on the rightclick menu for the part, **assuming this field is a :ref:`Scalar` slider** value.
+(If this field is NOT a :ref:`Scalar` slider, then the meaning of this suffix might be a default bogus placeholder value that does not actually mean anything.)

+    The step increment value determines how the scalar value will get rounded when you set it.
+For example, if the step increment is 0.5, and you tried to set the value to 7.68, it would get rounded to the nearest 0.5, so it would end up being 7.5 instead of 7.68.

 .. method:: PartModule:SETFIELD(name,value)